Muscle March: Development

 Muscle March was created by Namco Bandai Games, a company formed through the merger of Namco and Bandai in 2006.
 It was originally intended as an arcade game where players used a set of dual joysticks for control.
 The arcade version was created in 2006 by a team of newcomer employees for the company, who were given exactly one month to make it as a learning experience.
 They came up with a game where players use the joysticks to make the character perform different poses.
 Though the prototype was completed and later demonstrated at an arcade tradeshow in Tokyo, it was canceled before its test marketing due to it being too similar to "another arcade game at the time".

 The same year the arcade version of Muscle March was canceled, Nintendo released the Wii, a home game console that utilized motion controls.
 Hideo Yoshizawa, a long-time veteran of Namco Bandai and the producer of its Klonoa series, suggested releasing Muscle March for the Wii, as it was his belief the motion controls would work well with the game.
 Yoshizawa showed the game to Nintendo, who reportedly liked its concept.
 The Wii version was produced by newcomer Shinya Satake.
 Muscle March's characters, setting, and plot rarely attempt any semblance of realism, in a manner similar to Katamari Damacy (2004) and Noby Noby Boy (2009).
 This design choice was based on Satake wanting to make games with a comedic tone.

 Namco Bandai released Muscle March in Japan on May 26, 2009 through the WiiWare service.
 Though news outlets believed its heavily-stylized and bizarre design made an international version unlikely, Namco Bandai announced a Western release in December.
 Namco Bandai's North American division worked to promote the game using strange and eccentric advertisements, which generated considerable attention.
-Muscle March was released in North America on January 10, 2010, and later for PAL regions on March 19.
+Muscle March was released in North America on January 10, 2010, and later for the PAL region on March 19.